Nicholas-Chong/Nicholas-Chong/README.md

 ### Hi there 👋 I'm Nicholas!

-📍 Toronto, Canada | 🏫 uwo
+Toronto, Canada | Western University

 I am currently a student at Western University, studying Computer Science and Economics.
 Some of my interests include software development, photography, investing, basketball, and Formula One 🏎